paulovn/sparql-kernel/README.rst

 kernel behaviour.
 These line magics must be placed at the start of the cell, and there can be more than one per cell.
 Valid combinations are thus:
 * a cell with only a SPARQL query,
 * a cell consisting only of magics,
 * and a cell containing both magics and then a SPARQL query (but after the first SPARQL keyword the cell is assumed to be in SPARQL mode, and line magics will *not* be recognized as such).

-Comment lines (lines starting with `#`) can be freely interspersed between line magics or SPARQL queries.
+Comment lines (lines starting with ``#``) can be freely interspersed between line magics or SPARQL queries.

 Magics also feature autocompletion and contextual help.
 Furthermore, there is a spacial magic ``%lsmagics``; when executed on a cell it will output the list of all currently available magics.
-The same info can be obtained by requesting contextual help (i.e. Shift-TAB) on a line containing only a percent sign).
+The same info can be obtained by requesting contextual help (i.e. Shift-TAB) on a line containing only a percent sign.

 A few of the most relevant magics are explained in the following sections.
 The complete set is always available in the notebook, by using the help or